Venezuela's Maduro vows to battle corruption

 "We reject and condemn these developments," he told state television.
 "Wherever it comes from.
 We are going to investigate ...
 We call for peace and sanity."

-Tensions have risen in recent days, fuelled by duelling allegations of dirty tricks, and claims by hardliners on both sides that the others are planning violence.
+Tensions have risen in recent days, fueled by dueling allegations of dirty tricks, and claims by hardliners on both sides that the others are planning violence.

 Maduro has accused a Capriles campaign official of conspiring with mercenaries from El Salvador, who the acting president said had entered Venezuela with the aim of killing him and sabotaging the power grid to sow chaos.